Bitcoin-ABC/ElectrumABC/electrumabc_plugins/README.rst

 They cannot be uninstalled, and no installation functionality is provided either.

-User installable plugins (external plugins) are not included with Electron Cash.
+User installable plugins (external plugins) are not included with Electrum ABC.
 The user must use the Plugin Manager to install these, through the user interface.
 In the QT UI, this is accessed through the Tools menu.
 The process of installation includes both warnings and required user confirmations that they accept the risks installing them incurs.